 - Measure the outcomes of your social media activity.
 You can do this by creating unique URLs and tracking them in Google Analytics, or more simply just by keeping an eye on your social media referred web traffic.
 This will keep your activity accountable and indicate which recruitment posts are the most successful.

-Read more11 tips for attracting the best new staff on business social media. #recruitment Click To Tweet
+How can social media help me to generate new content ideas?11 tips for attracting the best new staff on business social media. #recruitment Click To Tweet